polywrap/documentation/src/docs/tutorials/build-and-deploy-wraps/deployment/crust.md

 git pull origin polywrap-metadata
 ```

 ### Step 3.
-Build the wrapper
+Build the wrap
-Now, we can build the sample wrapper with the following commands:
+Now, we can build the sample wrap with the following commands:

 ```bash
 nvm use